sahilravinder/TicketService/README.md

 1. Find the number of available seats within the venue.
 2. Find and hold the best available seats on behalf of a customer.
-3. Reserve and committ a specific group of held seats for a customer.
+3. Reserve and commit a specific group of held seats for a customer.

 ### Assumptions made
 ---